 The intended audience for Walden, a game is both broad and deep.
-We have designed the game to be playable by a very broad audience of players, from those who have never played a 3D first person game, to those who are experienced, long time game players.
+We plan for both a wide commercial release and hope for the game to be of interest to educators and scholars.
+As such, we have designed the game to be playable by a very broad audience of players, from those who have never played a 3D first person game, to those who are experienced, long time game players.
 For new players, they will find the simple control scheme, using the keyboard to move and mouse to click on items of interest and activate game features, simple and intuitive.
 We have made simple adjustments in expected game tropes to help lesser experienced players with the game, such as making sure the horizon is always visible so that players don't become confused, a common problem for those new to 3D environments.
 We are also working on making the user interface for the game as simple as possible, while still communicating the information needed to play.
 All of this is to say that we intend this game for a broad reach - from old to young, from gamers to non-gamers.

-In addition to making sure the game is accessible for a broad audience in terms of playability, we also intend for it to have a deep relationship to the content on which it is based.
-As such, there will be over 350 textual references to Walden, Thoreau's journals, and his other writings.
-These will be direct quotes found in various aspects of the game, from the voice over that forms the narrative through line, to the annotations on each of the various trees, plants, animals, objects and people that fill the woods and the town.
-As these are found or experienced, they will fill the player's own game journal with a procedural version of Walden.
-The experience is intended to communicate the themes of the book in a deeply meaningful way, and with great rigor as to its textual roots.
-In this way, we feel that the game has potential audiences that range from players of experimental games, to students of history and literature, to scholars of Thoreau, Concord history and Transcendentalism.
+In addition to making the game accessible for a broad audience in terms of playability, it also has a deep relationship to the content on which it is based.
+As already described, there are direct quotes from Walden and other writings found in various aspects of the game, from the voice over that forms the narrative through line, to the annotations on each of the various trees, plants, animals, objects and people that fill the woods and the town.
+As these are found or experienced, they fill the player's own game journal with a procedural version of Walden.
+The experience communicates the themes of the book in a deeply meaningful way, and with great rigor as to its textual roots.
+In this way, we believe that the game will reach audiences that range from players of experimental games, to students of history and literature, to scholars of Thoreau, Concord history and Transcendentalism.
+Our past experience with games that reach such a unique range of audiences include the documentary game The Cat and the Coup, which engages player in the life of Dr. Mohammed Mossadegh, the first democratically elected Prime Minister of Iran.
+Artist Kurosh ValaNejad, one of the co-creators of this critically acclaimed game, has worked on Walden, a game to give its presence and UI the same sense of elegant simplicity but historical accuracy.
+We know that this game, which has been played by hundreds of thousands of players at exhibits around the world, achieved the same balance of appeal and ease of use, alongside engaging gameplay that we are striving for in Walden.